Ensuring the safety of our students and staff

 Our Academic Support team will also continue to be available to support you.
-As a reminder, they are available 7 days a week via email, live chat and ‘request a callback‘ through MyKaplan.
+As a reminder, they are available 7 days a week via email and ‘request a callback‘ through MyKaplan.

 (Please also refer to the page for the qualification you are studying for more specifics.)

-“How will I get access to my hard copy materials if I can’t collect from a centre as planned?”
+“How will I get access to my hard copy materials?”

-We have prioritised those courses which start first.
-Our warehouse team has so far dispatched all classes which start prior to Monday 8th June.
-Our couriers have notified us that delivery time frames will be 2-3 days, slightly longer than normal.
-We use Parcelforce for our deliveries, they will text you on the morning of the delivery with an expected hour slot.
+Our couriers have notified us that delivery time frames may be slightly longer than normal.
+We use Parcelforce 24 hour service for our deliveries, please provide us with your mobile number via MyKaplan, and Parcelforce will text you on the morning of the delivery with an expected hour slot.

 "What can I do if my hard copy materials have not yet arrived?"